boxmein/kfst-boat-visualizer/README.md

 ## WebSocket message types

+Messages are passed to the Serial Listener via a serial interface.
+They're decoded from their binary format and structured into a JSON message for easier parsing on the frontend.

-Messages are sent down over WebSocket or other Socket.IO transports in JSON.
+These messages are sent down over WebSocket or other Socket.IO transports in JSON.

 The frontend automatically connects to the endpoint and starts listening to the messages in App.tsx.